psychemedia/sin-eater-resources/resources/NQFLS_notes_and_queries_folklore_society.md

 In this way only, I venture to think, could the Society materially help on the study of comparative folk-lore, or work with full benefit in other respects to those interested in its existence.
 I do not see why we should cast a slight on Dr. Brown, F.S.A., and the Rev. — Jones (both of whom have published works on folk-lore) by accounting certain items of their carefully chronicled collections as "unrecorded," merely because Brand and his editors lacked information of which Messrs.
 Brown and Jones have become possessed.
 The English Dialect Society carries on its investigations on the strength of half-guineas ; may not the Folk-Lore Society hope to do the same, and thereby secure many supporters, who might hold aloof in these "hard times" if membership involved the payment of a higher sum ?

-I quite agree with An Old Folk-Lorist " that not a day should be lost in organizing" the Society; and I believe he and many others will agree with me that some important position therein should be offered to the original Folk-lorist of the Atheneum, the ex-editor of the "learned, chatty, useful " periodical in which the present scheme was mooted, Mr. William J. Thoms.
-Is it too much to ask him to take some active preliminary steps in the cause— to play the grandfather to the bantling of his own offspring, "N. & Q."?)
+I quite agree with An Old Folk-Lorist " that not a day should be lost in organizing" the Society; and I believe he and many others will agree with me that some important position therein should be offered to the original Folk-lorist of the Athenaeum, the ex-editor of the "learned, chatty, useful " periodical in which the present scheme was mooted, Mr. William J. Thoms.
+Is it too much to ask him to take some active preliminary steps in the cause— to play the grandfather to the bantling of his own offspring, "N. & Q."?
 St. Swithin.

 I concur with several correspondents of "N. & Q." that no time should be allowed to be lost in establishing this society.
 A special department might be constituted for the collection and recording of Celtic folk-lore, the superstitious beliefs and practices and the other popular lore of Ireland, Wales, the Scottish Highlands, and Man, —items which are interesting from their distinctive character, and the more urgently in need of preservation because associated in most cases with perishing vernacular tongues.
 In connexion with the useful list given by Mr. Ratcliffe, and continued by others, it may be mentioned that several Highland publications devote space to the subject of folk-lore, e.g. the *Inverness Courier*, the *Highlander*, and the *Celtic Magazine* (Inverness, A. & W. Mackenzie) ; and that the Gaelic Society of Inverness have appointed a folk-lore committee.
 Some interesting contributions to the subject were contained in the *Gaidheal*, a magazine published by Messrs.
 Nicolson, of Glasgow.
 It is now, I fear, extinct, and as I have received no reply to a communication addressed to the publishers, I presume certain back numbers which I require cannot be supplied by them.
 Should the work be in the hands of any reader of " N. & Q.," he would confer a favour by lending the numbers in question (June, 1873 ; June, 1874; August, 1874; all previous to November, 1872, and all subsequent to September, 1874), or any of them, for inspection, or, if preferred, I should be glad to purchase them.